devosoft/Empirical/paper.md

 There are many existing software platforms that provide functionalities overlapping with Empirical.
-However, most are not in C++, and there is value in this functionality being easily available to programmers.
+However, most are not in C++, and there is value in this functionality being easily available to C++ programmers.
 <!-- being easily available to programmers who are most comfortable in C++ -->
 <!-- TODO C++ as a high-efficiency language -->
 <!-- Therefore, here we focus only on software platforms that support development in C++. -->